British Napoleonic Rifles, 1808–1815

 Evaluation

 Nicely detailed miniatures.
-Folds in the clothing, collars and facings, shako covers, rolled cloaks, canteens, gaiters, belts, buttons, pouches, sabres, muskets and metal fittings are well sculpted and easy to paint.
+Folds in the clothing, collars and facings, shakos, knapsacks, rolled cloaks, canteens, belts, buttons, pouches, powder horns, sword bayonets, rifles and metal fittings are well sculpted and easy to paint.
 The figures are noticeably shorter and slimmer than the Napoleonic miniatures from other manufacturers or even Revell’s own French Old Guard Grenadiers.
-The sculpting style is similar to Revell’s Prussian Napoleonic infantry.
+The sculpting style is similar to Revell’s Prussian Infantry of the Napoleonic Wars.

 Satisfactory casting quality.
 There is some flash, and noticeable mould lines need to be removed prior to painting.
 Two poses carry mould lines down the center of the face which require careful attention.